HALT and HASS are accelerated product reliability testing methods focused on finding potential defects in products. These acronyms stand for:

 HASS is a good complement to a process FMEA analysis.

-Any reader has experience with HALT or HASS to share?
+Any reader has experience with HALT and HASS to share?